cdransf/cd-11ty/src/posts/2022/migrating-to-fastmail.md

 ### Kicking things off

-Register for an account at [Fastmail](https://ref.fm/u30190984)[^3] — you'll be run through their lightweight onboarding process which allows you to select an address at a domain they own or use your own.
+Register for an account at <a onclick="fathom?.trackEvent('Fastmail referral') href="https://ref.fm/u30190984">Fastmail</a>[^3] — you'll be run through their lightweight onboarding process which allows you to select an address at a domain they own or use your own.
 If you use your own, they'll guide you through configuring the DNS records for it, often with registrar specific instructions.

 They also offer [extensive documentation](https://www.fastmail.com/help/domain_management_custom_dns.html) on this process and offer a UI that validates that the records you have set are correct.
 For example, your finalized records would look like the following: